CSV to PDF Report Generator: Turn Spreadsheet Data Into Client-Ready Reports

 - Agencies managing multiple client accounts who need consistent, white-labeled reporting at scale

-Naxely uses a BYOK (Bring Your Own Key) model for the AI features — you connect your own API key from a supported provider (Gemini, Groq, DeepSeek, OpenAI, Claude, Mistral, or Together AI), so there's no markup on AI usage.
+Report generation in Naxely needs no setup at all — upload a CSV, and Naxely handles chart selection, insight writing, and formatting automatically.
+For the AI features, Naxely uses a BYOK (bring-your-own-key) model: connect your own API key from one of seven supported providers (Gemini, Groq, DeepSeek, OpenAI, Claude, Mistral, or Together AI) in about 2 minutes, and there's no markup on AI usage.
 Read more about how BYOK works →

-Don't want to upload your own data first?
-Naxely publishes an unedited sample: download the raw CSV and view the exact PDF it generated — nothing staged, nothing cherry-picked.
+Yes — Naxely publishes an unedited sample so you can see the exact input and output: download the raw CSV and view the exact PDF it generated — nothing staged, nothing cherry-picked.